UiPath/Orchestrator-CredentialStorePlugins/README.md

 ## Getting Started
  ### Prerequisites
-  Visual Studio with .NET Framework 4.7.2
+  Visual Studio 2019 or newer.

  ### Create your own Secure Store plugin
   1. In Visual Studio, create a new Class Library (.NET Standard) Project